Looking for the best acoustic blues guitars?

 The Martin 000-15M Acoustic Guitar is another wonderful guitar to play the blues on.

 This acoustic blues guitar has a satin finish, rosewood fingerboard, and an all mahogany body.
 The neck on this guitar is a modified low oval shape.
 There is a very distinct tone to the Martin 000-15M Acoustic Guitar which can be distinguishable from other types of acoustic guitars.
 This guitar truly sounds great and once you have some quality guitar strings and a worthy acoustic pickup to go with it, the sky will be the limit.

 Unfortunately, for some players, this guitar may seem like it’s a bit too expensive.
-However, for people with the money to spend this guitar will make an amazing choice.
+However, for people with the money to spend, this guitar will make an amazing choice.